priyamtejaswin/learning-to-transduce/README.md

         self.counter += 1
 ```

-The complete example is in `./mnist_test.py` .
-Feel free to play around with different activation functions or add your own loss layers.
-Just follow the base classes and `./ltt/layers/abstract_layer.py` for reference.
+The complete example is in `./mnist_test.py`.

 ## In progress
 - [ ] Testing `neural_sack.backward`
 - [ ] Gradient checking and integration for `neural_sack.backward`

+You can visit our (Trello board: transduction-ftw)[https://trello.com/b/NxhVzQF9] for more details.

+## Contribute
+To add a new layer, be sure to make it conform with the `./ltt/layers/abstract_layer.py`.
+You can refer to `./ltt/layers/dense.py`.
+To add a new `memory` construct, make sure it has a forward and backward pass since it will be one of the intermeidate layers in the model.
+Fork, raise a PR and add @akshaychawla or @priyamtejaswin for reviewing.